QMU is a fantastic place to study.

 With great links across the world, you can choose to study part of your degree in Europe, Australia, New Zealand, Canada or the USA.
 Living in another country and studying with another institution will allow you to meet new friends from across the world and acquire invaluable life skills as well as a greater feeling of independence and confidence.
 Not only does an exchange program allow you stretch your wings, it will bring you benefits for years to come.
 Employers are impressed with students who take on the challenge, and a higher level of cultural awareness is considered an important factor when hiring employees, particularly for a global role.
 You may also learn another language, which is always a good addition to a CV.
 If you still need convincing of the benefits, see our Exchange pages for even more reasons to take on the challenge.

 Fees and Funding

 For students studying at university level, you may be eligible to apply for funding support towards tuition fees and livings costs.
-As an English student, you would be applying for support through Student Finance England, and more information on the levels of support you can get can be found on our Fees and Funding page.
+As a Scottish student, you would be applying for support through the Student Awards Agency for Scotland (SAAS), and more information on the levels of support you can get can be found on our Fees and Funding page.